Documentation

 • In the Images section, change the ppi to 150 for all image types.

-• Click OK and choose to overwrite your web PDF.
+• Click OK and choose to overwrite the web PDF.

 Remove Blanks from End